MicroStrategy/embedding-sdk-docs/docs/embed-bot-consumption-page/embed-bot-consumption-properties.md

 ##### `botConsumption`

-Use the `botConsumption` object to customize the options on the bot consumption page.
+Use the `botConsumption` object to customize the options on the agent consumption page.
 The detailed properties contain:

 - `disableManipulationsAutoSaving`

-  - Disable the bot instance manipulation auto saving or not.
+  - Disable the agent instance manipulation auto saving or not.
   - Default value: `false`.

 #### Sample